Soc 305 - Culture and Personality » 2019 » Exam 2

 Farrell and Rosenberg identified four different paths of adult development.
 Which path is the most problematic?

-A. The transcendent-generative path
+The midlife crisis path

-B. The midlife crisis path
+The transcendent-generative path

-C. The pseudo-developed man path.
+The pseudo-developed man path.

-D. The punitive-disenchanted path
+The punitive-disenchanted path

 Question #16